Hapoel Tel Aviv F.C.: Supporters and politics

 The club is the standard-bearer of the Israeli left and far-left.
 It was the last club to cut formal links with politics, in this case the trade union movement and the moderate Social Democratic Labor Party Mapai, as well more radical parties such as the Marxist Party Mapam, its predecessor Hashomer Hatzair Workers Party, and the Marxist-Leninist Israeli Communist Party (Maki).

-Ultras Hapoel often wave flags emblazoned with the faces of Che Guevara and Karl Marx, as well as banners with the slogan "Workers of the world, unite!".
-The club ultras has friendships with many other antifa supporter groups, including strong bonds with fans of FC St. Pauli, Standard Liège, Omonia Nicosia, and Celtic F.C.
+Ultras Hapoel often wave flags emblazoned with the faces of Che Guevara and Karl Marx, as well as banners with the slogan "Workers of the world, unite!"
+The club ultras has friendships with many other antifa supporter groups, including strong bonds with fans of FC St. Pauli, Standard Liège and Omonia Nicosia.
+In May 2013 Ultras' members founded the band "Lea Katmin" which sang songs from the stands of the fans.

 A Haaretz poll published in June 2011 identified Hapoel Tel Aviv as the second most popular football team among Israeli Arabs, behind Maccabi Haifa.

 Another survey had been conducted in March 2012 by Yedioth showed that Hapoel is the fourth most popular team among Israeli football fans (nineteen percent).
 The same survey revealed that thirty-two percent of Tel Aviv residents support the team.

+Hapoel's most famous supporter was Arik Einstein who referenced the club in several of his songs, and following the club's double win in 2000, sang their championship song "My Red Team".

 Rivalries

 Rivalry with Maccabi Tel Aviv

-Hapoel's main rivals are Maccabi Tel Aviv, whose game against them is the Tel Aviv derby.
+Hapoel's main rivals are Maccabi Tel Aviv, whose rivalry is known as the Tel Aviv derby.